LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Usability Evaluation with VR Researchers

 \begin{itemize} \item \textbf{Platform-Dependent User Base:} Dependency on Cluster limits the participant pool and may introduce bias.
-To address this, participants suggested improving support for users unfamiliar with Cluster to broaden the participant base and reduce platform dependency. \begin{itemize} \item \textit{"Since participants are limited to Cluster users, there might be some bias."
-[P5]} \item \textit{"If a non-Cluster user has to use this system, they will need support."
-[P4]} \end{itemize} \item \textbf{Data Format Improvements:} Data formats were considered limited and sometimes difficult to use.
-Participants requested more intuitive export options, such as CSV format, and clearer data formatting guidelines. \begin{itemize} \item \textit{"It would be great to have the option to choose between CSV or JSON formats."
-[P3]} \item \textit{"I would appreciate a suggestion for formatting the data to be collected."
-[P5]} \end{itemize} \item \textbf{Challenges in Environmental Monitoring:} Verifying participant engagement and proper adherence to instructions proved difficult.
-To resolve this, participants suggested real-time support features, including automated alerts, Q\&A modules, and recording capabilities for post-experiment review. \begin{itemize} \item \textit{"It's hard to confirm whether participants are actually doing the task correctly."
-[P1]} \item \textit{"There's no way to observe the participants, so it's difficult to check if they are doing the task properly."
-[P4]} \item \textit{"I would like a recording feature."
-[P6]} \end{itemize} \end{itemize}
+To address this, participants suggested improving support for users unfamiliar with Cluster to broaden the participant base and reduce platform dependency. \item \textbf{Challenges in Environmental Monitoring:} Verifying participant engagement and proper adherence to instructions proved difficult.
+To resolve this, participants suggested real-time support features, including automated alerts, Q\&A modules, and recording capabilities for post-experiment review. \end{itemize}